pudly/schmopera-hugo/content/articles/braid-brilliant-in-tosca-role-debut.md

 date = "2018-04-21T20:52:00-04:00"
 lastmod = "2018-04-24T10:35:00-04:00"
 publishDate = "2018-04-22T10:16:00-04:00"
-slug = "braid-brilliant-in-tosca-role-debut"
-title = "Braid &quot;brilliant&quot; in Tosca role debut"
+short_description = "Her performance was made more exquisite by the fact she sang the whole aria on the floor, often in positions that would make most voice teachers and coaches cringe.
+And yet, her sound never suffered, maintaining her presence well above the swell of the orchestra, in nothing short of a world-class performance." slug = "braid-brilliant-in-tosca-role-debut" title = "Braid &quot;brilliant&quot; in Tosca role debut"
 +++